gitprelimtek/protobuf-javalite-firebase-wellknowntypes/README.md

 ## firestore and inappmessaging protobuf dependecy with protobuf-java artifacts

 This repo is in response to issues encountered when transitioning to firebase firestore and inappmessaging.
-These firebase projects rely on protobuf-lite causes issues for protobuf-java (protobuf-javalite) dependent projects.
+These firebase projects rely on protobuf-lite which causes issues for protobuf-java (protobuf-javalite) dependent projects.

 Here are some issues reported in the community related to this workaround: